npm/node-semver/README.md

         Always include prerelease versions in range matching

 -c --coerce
-        Coerce a string into SemVer if possible
+        Coerce a string into semver if possible
         (does not imply --loose)

 --rtl